-The heavy vehicle driver fatigue project found that shifts longer than 12 hours were associated with an increase in drowsiness events.25 In the ATA's view, the risks associated with this increase would be controlled by:
+The heavy vehicle driver fatigue project found that shifts longer than 12 hours were associated with an increase in drowsiness events.27 In the ATA's view, the risks associated with this increase would be controlled, under the simpler prescriptive rules regime, by:

-- restricting the total driving time allowed under these new prescriptive rules to 24 hours in a 48 hour period, so a driver working a 13 hour shift one day would be restricted to an 11 hour shift on the next day.
+- restricting total driving time to 24 hours in a 48 hour period, so a driver working a 13 hour shift one day would be restricted to an 11 hour shift on the next day.
 Drivers operating under these rules would not be able to transfer more than one hour from one day to another - the commercial heavy vehicle driver medical and fatigue training requirements in this submission.

-In any case, it must be recognised that fatigue risks are multi-faceted and a level of flexibility in managing total work hours on any particular day would be beneficial for promoting consistent work patterns and better quality rest.
-The 2001 Fatigue Expert Group report identified the need for this flexibility, 26 but it was not implemented in the current version of standard hours.
+In addition, it must be recognised that fatigue risks are multi-faceted and a level of flexibility in managing total work hours on any particular day would be beneficial for promoting consistent work patterns and better quality rest.
+The 2001 Fatigue Expert Group report identified the need for this flexibility, 28 but it was not implemented in the current version of standard hours.

-Drivers and businesses wanting more flexibility to manage fatigue as a risk would be accommodated through the performance-based framework (question 9, page 12).
-They would not be subject to these prescriptive rules or the record keeping requirements below.
+Drivers and operators wanting even more flexibility would be accommodated through the performance-based framework (question 9, page 13).